-Beginning in early June, the people of Hong Kong repeatedly protested against the proposed extradition bill.
+The people of Hong Kong repeatedly protested against the proposed extradition bill.
 Over a million people flooded the main streets on June 9, June 16 and August 18.
 Countless protests of smaller scale took place in other parts of Hong Kong.
 The Hong Kong police used water cannon, tear gas and pepper spray, and in some instances, guns firing bean bags, rubber bullets and live rounds to disperse the largely peaceful protests.

 On June 15, the Hong Kong government announced it would indefinitely suspend the bill.
 Then, on September 3, 2019, Hong Kong Chief Executive Carries Lam announced that the controversial extradition bill would be formally withdrawn.
 But the protesters demands have broadened to include an independent investigation into the police use of force, withdraw the label of “riot” for the anti-extradition bill protests, release any arrested anti-extradition bill protesters and do not pursue any charges on them, and universal suffrage for all Legislative Council members and the Chief Executive.
-The police inaction in face of violent counter-protesters, for instance unidentified individuals and alleged members of organized crime groups attacked by-standers and protesters indiscriminately in Yuen Long, in the New Territories area of Hong Kong on July 21, further intensified the dissatisfaction of protesters.
+The police inaction in face of violent counter-protesters, for instance unidentified individuals and alleged members of organized crime groups attacked by-standers and protesters indiscriminately in Yuen Long, further intensified the dissatisfaction of protesters.